bttmly/nba-movement/README.md

 ##### `Event(Object data) -> EventStruct`
 See below

+### Utils

+This repo will also house a set of utility functions for working with player movement data.
+In fact I hope these contain most of the code in the repo, since the core data fetching feature is extremely minimal.
+Contributions or ideas for helpful utilities are very welcome.
+For consistency, I would impose only one loose constraint: that utilities should ideally take a data structure below as a parameter and also return one of these data structures.
+For instance, the `closest` util takes a `Moment` and returns a `PlayerCoordinate`.
+Obviously this doesn't fit for all cases; a `possession` util might take a `Moment` or `Event` and return a `Number` representing the possessing team's id.

 ### Data
 Data from stats.nba.com is presented in a hierarchy of "event", "moment", "coordinate".
 An "event" is something like a possession (although events seem to overlap a bit on the margins).
 An entire game has in the neighborhood of 350 to 400 events.
 A "moment" is an instant in time; the player tracking cameras capture 24 moments per second.
 So an event will have a few hundred moments.
 Finally, a "coordiante" is the exact position of a player or ball during a moment.
 There should be exactly 11 of these (10 players plus the ball) for each moment.